Understand different flavours and their health benefits

 - It is better to limit the intake of processed food with added flavours

-Perception of flavours is an evolutionary benefit that helps us have a more varied diet, and hence meet various nutritional needs.
-But flavouris also something which helps us appreciate and enjoy our food even more.
+Perception of flavours is an evolutionary benefit that helps us have a more varied diet and hence meet various nutritional needs.
+But flavours helps us appreciate and enjoy our food even more.
 We love flavours and the food industry capitalizes on this by enriching our foods with a host of natural and/or artificial flavours.
 But what are natural flavours and which ones are artificial?
 And probably the biggest question, how do they impact our health?

 So, natural does not necessarily mean that it is sustainable or is good for you, or even that it comes from a single source.
-For example citral is a chemical found in lemon peel and is marketed as natural lemon flavour, but it can come from any edible source which contains citral like lemongrass or lemon myrtle.
+For example, Citral is a chemical found in the lemon peel and is marketed as natural lemon flavour, but it can come from any edible source which contains citral like lemongrass or lemon myrtle.